abdullahnz/Pure-AES-Python/README.md

 # Advanced Encryption Standard (Rijndael)

 Pure AES implemented in python3.
+Its just for study and analysist how the AES works! :)

 ## Usage